 St Matthew’s is a wonderful medieval church that has been serving its community for hundreds of years.
 We are committed to enabling this to be possible far into the future.

-As well as being a place where people can worship and develop their faith, we want it to become an important social and educational focus for the wider population.
-After recent community consultations we’ve developed plans to open up the heritage, producing interpretation boards, materials for self-guided tours and resource packs for schools.
-A research project involving local historians is in progress and soon there will be new heritage information on this website.
+As well as being a place where people can worship and develop their faith, it is becoming an important social and educational focus for the wider population.
+After recent community consultations we’ve opened up the heritage, producing interpretation boards, materials for self-guided tours and resource packs for schools.
+A research project involving local historians took place during 2017 and resulted in a fascinating series of lectures.